hackerschoice/hackerschoice.github.io/ssh-it/how-it-works/index.md

 ---
 layout: default
 title: SSH-IT | How it works
-decription: Technical details about how SSH-IT works.
+description: Technical details about how SSH-IT works.
 ---

 ## How it works